View More

 This is the beginning of understanding His will for you life - it's knowing He wanted you here, He made you to be here, and He knit you together for it is HIS will for you to be here.
 You are not an accident.

-And then, after trying to understand what God was doing and failing.
-After looking up signs and wonders and searching the internet for some shred of advice, and coming up empty, then I went to the Word.
+After looking for signs and wonders and searching the internet for some shred of advice and coming up empty, I went to the Word.
 I opened my Bible and found Solomon's prayer.
 And that began this entire journey to understanding what God is up to when He's up to it.

 The Starting Line: Praying For Wisdom

 I first started praying for wisdom because I was so lost in the discipleship 101 training course the Lord had me in that I felt I needed help to get through it.
-There was a part of me that still believed I was stupid, and therefore not smart enough to get what He was up to.
+Because of childhood trauma, I had a lot to overcome and work through.
+I couldn't understand what He was doing, and why certain things kept "happening" to me.
 But I wanted to.
-With everything in me, I wanted to get it, to get what He was doing.
+With everything in me I wanted to get it.

-And that's just the beginning.
-I can look back and see clearly all the ways He was intimately involved in each puzzle piece - pulling up pieces that didn't fit into His overall design for who I am, and placing other pieces that would bring clarity to the big picture.
+Now I can look back and see clearly all the ways He was intimately involved in putting together the puzzle of my life - pulling up pieces that didn't fit into His overall design for who I am, and placing other pieces that would bring clarity to the big picture.

-None of it happened without a massive mess, and that's what brought me to this prayer: Lord teach me Your will for my life.
-And give me wisdom to see what You're doing.
+None of it happened without a mess, and that's what brought me to this prayer: Lord teach me Your will for my life.
+Give me wisdom to see what You're doing.

 I wrote a prayer on a notecard and stuck it in my Bible.
 I prayed it every day for years.
 I'm not 100% positive where it is now, because I updated the prayer some time back.
-But the first one I wrote down was in January 2013.
+The first one I wrote down was in January 2013.

-About 3 years after I first started praying this prayer a friend came to me for advice and after I spoke she said, "You're so wise.
-How did you come to know wisdom like this?"
+About 3 years after I first started praying for wisdom a friend told me she comes to me for advice when she needs to know what she should do.

 God was answering my prayer.
 He was giving me wisdom and changing my mind to think like His.
 Instead of my thoughts, He was giving me His thoughts.
 Instead of my plans, I was beginning to see His hand in His plan He had for me.
 But that moment was prophetic, because for the first time someone else could see what God had been doing internally for some time.

 It takes time for a train to get started and up to speed, but once it does, it's almost impossible to stop it from moving forward.
 Prayer is like it - it takes time for it to get moving in your life, to get you up to speed.
 But once it does, not even the devil can stop what God is doing.
-And he better watch out!
-Cause your God-train is going to run him right over!
+Your God-sized prayer train is going to run him right over!

 So, let me give you the prayer I have written down now.
-It's not the original, but it's just as good, if not better.
+It's not the original, but it's just as good.
 If you want to understand what God's will is for your life, it's starts with wisdom.
 Wisdom is the beginning of all understanding.

 "Get wisdom, get understanding;